All 10 album tracks out now!

-We're really excited to be able to release the first three album tracks from the new album 'Chopin Fusion'.
-The remaining 7 tracks will be released over the coming weeks...exciting!
-You can actually buy the scores for all the tracks now and also see performance videos of them by going to www.chopinfusion.com
+We're really excited to be able to release the full 10 tracks of the new album 'Chopin Fusion'.
+You can also buy the scores for all the tracks now and also see performance videos of them by going to www.chopinfusion.com

 What is ‘Chopin Fusion’?